tgiabao1340/quick-test-fe/README.md

 - Clean code and structure

-Before run this project, you should start the BE code and DB mongodb first.
+Before run this project, you should start the BE code and DB(mongodb) first.

 I have another project for BE code, you can find it here: https://github.com/tgiabao1340/quick-test-be

+The total time I spent for this project is about 8 hours.

+Thanks for your time to review my code.